IvayloTsvetkov/ecommerce-app/README.md

 ## Limitations
 1. The data is retrived on the server side which can cause more load on the server.
 An alternative approach would be to fetch the data on the client-side.
 2. Currently there's no caching in place.
 If you navigate between the same two pages, you'll see the fallback loader each time.
 This can be resolved with a bit of extra logic.
+3. In case of a larger product catalog or the option to displaying fewer items per page, it might be a good idea to limit the amount of pages shown to the user by utilizing the <PaginationEllipsis /> component.
+4. The UI and UX can be improved by replacing the Loading text with a skeleton.
+If done correctly, it can prevent a layout shift.